 Create a Website

-46 percent of small businesses in the US don’t have website.
+46 percent of small businesses in the US don’t have a website.
 This means that almost half of your competitors are losing potential business because they don’t have an online presence.
-Fortunately, however, there are many services available that can help you launch your own website quickly and easily.
-For example, Bluehost can get you started with a domain name, web hosting, and their website builder tools including WordPress for only $2.95/month.
+Fortunately, there are many services available to help you launch your own website quickly and easily.
+Using site builder and domain host Bluehost, you pay only $2.95/month for their hosting and get a domain name and website builder tools for free.
+Click here to get started.

 Don’t let this competitive advantage go to waste.
 Invest in a simple yet aesthetically pleasing website that provides the following information about your company: